CallMeDi/media-auto-saver/README.md

 ## Running the Application

 1.  **Run the Backend (FastAPI):**
-    *   Make sure you are in the project root directory (`media-auto-saver`).
+    *   Ensure you are in the project root directory (`media-auto-saver`).
-    *   If using a virtual environment, ensure it's activated.
+    *   If using a Python virtual environment, make sure it's activated.
-    *   Start the server:
+    *   Start the Uvicorn server:
         ```bash
         cd backend
         uvicorn app.main:app --host 0.0.0.0 --port 8000 --reload
         ```
-    *   The API will be available at `http://localhost:8000`.
+    *   The API will be accessible at `http://localhost:8000`.
-    *   API documentation (Swagger UI) at `http://localhost:8000/api/v1/docs`.
+    *   Interactive API documentation (Swagger UI) is available at `http://localhost:8000/api/v1/docs`.

 2.  **Run the Frontend (Vue/Vite):**
-    *   Open a *new* terminal.
+    *   Open a *new* terminal window.
     *   Navigate to the frontend directory:
         ```bash
         cd frontend
         ```
-    *   Start the development server:
+    *   Start the Vite development server:
         ```bash
         npm run dev
         # or yarn dev
         ```
-    *   The frontend UI will be available at the address shown in the terminal (usually `http://localhost:5173` or similar).
+    *   The frontend UI will be accessible at the address shown in your terminal (usually `http://localhost:5173` or a similar port).

 Access the frontend URL in your browser to use the application.
-Log in with the initial superuser credentials if it's the first run.
+If it's your first time running the app, log in with the initial superuser credentials:
-Username: admin
+Username: `admin`
-Password: changeme
+Password: `changeme` (Please change this in a production environment!)